technomancy/leiningen/HACKING.md

 feature or fixing a nontrivial bug, please discuss it first to avoid duplicating effort.
-If you haven't discussed it on the mailing list, please include in your pull request details of what problem your patch intendeds to solve as well as the approach you took.
+If you haven't discussed it on the mailing list, please include in your pull request details of what problem your patch intends to solve as well as the approach you took.

 Contributions are preferred as either Github pull requests or using "git format-patch" and the mailing list as is requested [for